veganpolice/veganpolice.github.io/README.md

 - No. If we stay under 100 people we are allowed to have an event on crown land, so long as we have certain documents and plans in place.
 Which we do!

 **What is the venue like?**
-- The SKY venue (if whether looks good) is 15 minute drive North of whistler on the highway, then another 10min (7km) on a forest service road, suitable for pretty much any car, going slow (potholes).
+- The venue is 15 minutes drive North of whistler on the highway, then another 10min (7km) on a forest service road, suitable for pretty much any car, going slow (potholes).
 - There is a large, mostly flat but slightly slanted gravel area that works well for dance floor, stage, generators, portapotties + room for many other things around the parameter.
 Behind the gravel, there is a grassy area good for camping.
 There are a few really nice tent spots, many OK tent spots.
 Last year we had many cars in the camping area.
 - At the back of the grassy area is a short 2m path to the river / falls pictured above.
 If water level is low, a further 5min walk is required to reach the water.
 Water is alpine, though there is a small hydro project upstream - I drink it.